-The Company has entered into a rights agreement (as amended, the "Rights Agreement") with Computershare Inc., successor-in-interest to Mellon Investor Services LLC, as rights agent.
-In connection with the rights agreement, the Company's board of directors authorized and declared a dividend distribution of one preferred stock purchase right for each share of the Company's common stock authorized and outstanding.
-Each right entitles the registered holder to purchase from the Company a unit consisting of one one-hundredth of a share of Series A Junior Participating Preferred Stock, par value \$0.001 per share, at a purchase price of \$10.00 per unit, subject to adjustment.
-The description and terms of the rights are set forth in the rights agreement.
-Initially, the rights are attached to all common stock certificates representing shares then outstanding, and no separate rights certificates are distributed.
-Subject to certain exceptions specified in the Rights Agreement, the rights will separate from the common stock and will be exercisable upon the earlier of (i) 10 days following a public announcement that a person or group of affiliated or associated persons has acquired, or obtained the right to acquire, beneficial ownership of 20% or more of the outstanding shares of common stock, other than as a result of repurchases of stock by the Company or certain inadvertent actions by institutional or certain other stockholders, or (ii) 10 days (or such later date as the Company's Board of Directors shall determine) following the commencement of a tender offer or exchange offer (other than certain permitted offers described in the rights agreement) that would result in a person or group beneficially owning 20% or more of the outstanding shares of the Company's common stock.
+On May 6, 2016, the Company entered into a rights agreement (the "NOL Rights Agreement") with Computershare Inc., as rights agent.
+In connection with the NOL Rights Agreement, the Company's Board of Directors authorized and declared a dividend distribution of one preferred stock purchase right (a "New Right") for each share of the Company's common stock authorized and outstanding.
+Each New Right entitles the registered holder to purchase from the Company a unit consisting of one one-thousandth of a share of Series B Junior Participating Preferred Stock, par value \$0.001 per share, at a purchase price of \$8.76 per unit, subject to adjustment.
+The description and terms of the New Rights are set forth in the NOL Rights Agreement.